South China AA: 2010s

 Ahead of the 2014–15 season, AET chairman Wallace Cheung became the conveynor of the club, promising to spend $18–20 million per season.
 The domestic season was not initially a successful one as the club finished fourth in the league and did not win any silverware.
 The saving grace was a Season Playoff victory which allowed the club to directly qualify for the 2016 AFC Cup group stage.

-In 2016–17 South China reached their first cup final in six years, facing Kitchee in the 2016–17 Hong Kong FA Cup Final.
-However, they were defeated 2–1 and were unable to capture the trophy.
+Recent times

+With a heavily strengthened squad and coaching staff team, South China achieving the famous treble in the 2006–07 season, with continued domestic success and a semi-final appearance in the 2009 AFC Cup.

+Ahead of the 2014–15 season, AET chairman Wallace Cheung became the chairman of the club, promising to spend $18–20 million per season.

+However, South China's performance in the HKPL era had suffered, as they struggled to keep up against rivals Kitchee and Eastern.

-On 5 June 2017, South China made the shocking announcement that they would voluntarily self-relegate into the First Division.
-The club and Cheung had recently parted ways, leaving the club with no financial benefactor to support their large salary budget.
+On 5 June 2017, South China announced their self-relegation into the First Division and parted ways with Cheung, fielding an amateur squad with young players ever since.